gbif/registry/roadmap-grscicoll-2021.md

     *   Capability for any user to “suggest a change”
 *   Explore citation tracking based on data mediated through GBIF for GRSciColl institutions and collections.
 For more information, follow the discussion here [[REG-323](https://github.com/gbif/registry/issues/323)].
 *   Launch the new site considering aspects of branding/naming with a call for institutions to review their data and clear instructions on how to suggest edits.

+## Areas not covered in this the current roadmap

+This is a non exhaustive list of items that are not part of our immediate priorities in 2021 but that we aim to address in the longer term (possibly starting end 2021):

+*   Explore adding DOIs or similar to institutions and collections [[REG-320](https://github.com/gbif/registry/issues/320)]
+*   Explore synchronization with the NCBI BioCollections [[REG-307](https://github.com/gbif/registry/issues/307)]
+*   Explore synchronization with CETAF [[REG-322](https://github.com/gbif/registry/issues/322)]
+*   Explore integration of external identifiers [[REG-274]](https://github.com/gbif/registry/issues/274)